JuliaCN/Py2Jl/README.md

         s = s + e
     return s
 """)
 ```

-Then type `julia demo.jl` in your shell to check the output.
+Then type `julia demo.jl` in your shell to see the results.

 ## Motivation

-For packages written in Julia are quite few, and Python is exactly a subset of Julia except some implementation details, it's natural to think about taking advantage of existed Python codebase in Julia ecosystem so that we can have enormous powerful and battle-tested packages.
+Since packages written in Julia are quite few, and Python is exactly a subset of
+Julia despite some implementation details, it's natural to think about taking
+advantage of existing Python codebase in Julia ecosystem so that we can have a
+great number of powerful and battle-tested packages.

-## Stage
+## Status

-Currently, we can transpile a single python module with limited constructs into Julia.
+Currently, we can transpile a single Python module with limited constructs into
+Julia ones.

 ## Supported Features

-- All the basic constructs like `if-else`, `for`, `while`...
+- All the basic constructs like `if-else`, `for`, `while`, etc
 - `while-else`, `for-else` constructs
-- Function invocation with keyword args and varadic args.
+- Function invocation with keyword args and variadic args
-- Arbitrary `try-except`
+- Arbitrary `try-except`s
-- Annotation(but not equivalent to Julia's)
+- Annotation (but not equivalent to Julia's)

-## Not Implmeneted Features
+## Not Implemented Features

-- Function definitions with keyword args(both `kwargs` and so-called `keyword arg`), default args and varadic args.
+- Function definitions with keyword args (both `kwargs` and so-called
+`keyword arg`), default args and variadic args
 - Classes
-- Imports(Dynamically import mechansim might not be supported forever)
+- Imports (dynamically importing might not be supported forever)
-- Attributes(`obj.attr`)
+- Attributes (`obj.attr`)
-- Python compatible `built-in`s like `map`, `print` and many standard libs.
+- Python-compatible built-in functions like `map`, `print` and many standard
+libs